rudranshyt/Cupids-Catcher/README.md

 -  Developed by Rudransh Shukla

 ## Have Fun!
-Enjoy playing Love Snake and feel the love! 💖🐍
+Enjoy playing Cupid's Catcher and feel the love! 💖🐍